sbresin/MavensMate-Atom/CONTRIBUTING.md

 #### Submitting Issues

-Before submitting an issue to this project, you must be sure that the issue is specific to the **MavensMate for Atom** project.
+Before submitting an issue to this project:

+1. You must be sure that the issue is specific to the **MavensMate for Atom** project
+2. You must **search first** to avoid creating duplicate issues

 When submitting a new issue, please specify your platform (OSX, Linux, Windows), the MavensMate for Atom version, and specific steps to reproduce.